TypeCellOS/BlockNote/packages/website/docs/docs/blocks.md

 ## BlockNote API

-BlockNote offers a way to interact with the editor programmatically using the BlockNote API.
+You can interact with the editor programmatically using the BlockNote API.
 With it, you can access and manipulate blocks inside the editor in various ways by calling different API functions.

 To use the BlockNote API, we first need a BlockNote editor.
 We already went over how to set up an editor in [Creating an Editor](quickstart#creating-an-editor), so we can just work from that.